microsoft/MixedReality-UXTools-Unreal/README.md

 ### Setup submodules

-We don't clone with --recurse-submodules because we don't need to bring our submodules dependencies.
-There's no harm in recursing though if you wish to do so instead.
+We setup submodules manually instead of cloning with --recurse-submodules because we don't need to bring our submodule dependencies which can take a bit to download.

 ```
 cd <repo_dir>